jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 If there are more parts to assemble, then the configuration might be delegated to [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) at the appropriate encapsulation.

 ## Variants
-The diagrams in this blog post only include one example for each element type so as to keep the diagrams from becoming too cluttered.
+The diagrams in this blog post only include one example for each element type to keep the diagrams from becoming too cluttered.

 In most real Business Logic, there will be multiple Driven Dependency Contracts and almost certainly multiple External Driven Dependencies.
 There may be multiple Frameworks too.